StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `imageTint` — The Sprite's color will be multiplied by this tint.
 The default is White(1,1,1,1).
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - returns — Will return true only on the first frame it is pressed!
-- `static bool UI.ButtonImg(string text, Sprite image, UIBtnLayout imageLayout, Vec2 size)` — A pressable button accompanied by an image!
+- `static bool UI.ButtonImg(string text, Sprite image, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A pressable button accompanied by an image!
 The button will expand to fit the text provided to it, horizontally.
 Text is re-used as the id.
 Will return true only on the first frame it is pressed!
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - `image` — This is the image that will be drawn along with the text.
 See imageLayout for where the image gets drawn!
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
-- `static bool UI.ButtonImg(string text, Sprite image, Color imageTint, UIBtnLayout imageLayout, Vec2 size)` — A pressable button accompanied by an image!
+- `static bool UI.ButtonImg(string text, Sprite image, Color imageTint, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A pressable button accompanied by an image!
 The button will expand to fit the text provided to it, horizontally.
 Text is re-used as the id.
 Will return true only on the first frame it is pressed!
 Image can be tinted by passing a custom color
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - `image` — This is the image that will be drawn along with the text.
 See imageLayout for where the image gets drawn!
   - `imageTint` — The Sprite's color will be multiplied by this tint.
 The default is White(1,1,1,1).
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
-- `static bool UI.ButtonImgAt(string text, Sprite image, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size)` — A variant of UI.ButtonImg that doesn't use the layout system, and instead goes exactly where you put it.
+- `static bool UI.ButtonImgAt(string text, Sprite image, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.ButtonImg that doesn't use the layout system, and instead goes exactly where you put it.
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - `image` — This is the image that will be drawn along with the text.
 See imageLayout for where the image gets drawn!
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
-- `static bool UI.ButtonImgAt(string text, Sprite image, Color imageTint, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size)` — A variant of UI.ButtonImg that doesn't use the layout system, and instead goes exactly where you put it.
+- `static bool UI.ButtonImgAt(string text, Sprite image, Color imageTint, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.ButtonImg that doesn't use the layout system, and instead goes exactly where you put it.
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - `image` — This is the image that will be drawn along with the text.
 See imageLayout for where the image gets drawn!
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - `imageTint` — The Sprite's color will be multiplied by this tint.
 The default is White(1,1,1,1).
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
 - `static bool UI.ButtonRound(string id, Sprite image, float diameter)` — A pressable round button!
 This button has a square layout, and only shows an image, no text.
 Will return true only on the first frame it is pressed!
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.